 The development of mines and related facilities is contingent upon governmental approvals, licenses, and permits which are complex and time consuming to obtain and which, depending upon the location of the project, involve multiple governmental agencies.
-The receipt, duration, and renewal of such approvals, licenses, and permits are subject to many variables outside the control of NioCorp, including potential legal challenges from various stakeholders such non-government organizations.
-Any significant delays or the inability to obtain or renew such approvals, licenses, or permits could have a material adverse effect on NioCorp, including delays and cost increases in the advancement of the Elk Creek Project.
+The receipt, duration, and renewal of such approvals, licenses, and permits are subject to many variables outside the control of NioCorp, including potential legal challenges from various stakeholders such as environmental groups or non-government organizations.
+Any significant delays in obtaining or the inability to obtain or renew such approvals, licenses, or permits could have a material adverse effect on NioCorp, including delays and cost increases in the advancement of the Elk Creek Project.